EvictionLab/eviction-lab-website/content/updates/research/one-year-of-eviction-moratoria.md

 ---
-draft: false
+draft: true
+scripts:
+  - charts
+  - maps
 childof: research
+url: /one-year-of-eviction-moratoria
 contenttype: updates
 contentcat: research
 featured: true
-researchtype: elresearch
+in_index: true
 title: "Preliminary Analysis: A Year of Eviction Moratoria"
 date: 2021-03-29T00:00:40.089Z
 postauthorname: Anne Kat Alexander and Sarah Lee
 postauthortitle: The Eviction Lab
 authorpic: /images/bios/elab_thumb_sm.jpg
+image: /images/assets/blog/moratoria-animation-sm2.gif
 description: Looking back and evaluating twelve months of emergency government measures designed to keep people in their homes.
-listSummary: "March 26, 2021 marks the one year anniversary since the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was signed into law.
-As we cross this pandemic anniversary, the Eviction Lab looked back and evaluated twelve months of emergency government measures designed to keep people in their homes."
+listSummary: March 26, 2021 marks the one year anniversary since the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was signed into law.
+As we cross this pandemic anniversary, the Eviction Lab looked back and evaluated twelve months of emergency government measures designed to keep people in their homes.
 socialDescription: Looking back and evaluating twelve months of emergency government measures designed to keep people in their homes.
-fbImage: "/images/assets/blog/one-year-moratoria-social.png"
+researchtype: elresearch
-twImage: "/images/assets/blog/one-year-moratoria-social.png"
+twImage: /images/assets/blog/one-year-moratoria-social.png
-url: /one-year-of-eviction-moratoria
-scripts:
-  - charts
-  - maps
-aliases:
+aliases: null
-image: /images/assets/blog/moratoria-animation-sm2.gif
+fbImage: /images/assets/blog/one-year-moratoria-social.png
 ---

 March 26, 2021 marks the one year anniversary since the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was signed into law.
 The large spending bill instituted a [historic pause on evictions](https://www.nhlp.org/wp-content/uploads/2020.03.27-NHLP-CARES-Act-Eviction-Moratorium-Summary.pdf), or eviction moratorium, from March 26 until August 25, 2020.
 The CARES Act temporarily prevented landlords from beginning the eviction process against tenants who live in several types of federally-financed housing, though [problems with enforcement](https://www.cnbc.com/2020/08/29/how-the-cares-act-failed-to-protect-tenants-from-eviction.html) allowed an unknown number of tenants who should have been protected to be evicted anyway.